Baby Boomers are aging.

 Alzheimer’s is an expensive and exhausting disease.

-According to Alzheimer’s Disease International (ADI), in 2015 the global annual cost of care for people with AD and related disorders surpassed $818 billion.
-In 2018, dementia will become a trillion dollar disease, rising to $2 trillion by 2030.
+According to Alzheimer’s Disease International (ADI), in 2018 the global annual cost of care for people with AD and related disorders reached $1 trillion expected to reach $2 trillion by 2030.
 If global dementia care were a country, it would be the 18th largest economy in the world exceeding the market values of companies such as Apple and Google.
 Given the growing elderly population and their longer life expectancy, this is not sustainable.

 Why the high cost?